Instrumentation & Testing

 Research foci

-• Highly compact galvanically isolated DC-DC converters with a bandwidth above 100kHz for the power flow control
+• Highly compact galvanically isolated DC-DC converters with a bandwidth above 100kHz

 • Model-based software development (automated workflow for FPGA and processor programming)